salieri11/concord-bft/Readme.md

 mvn exec:java
 ```

- * Point your browser to localhost:8080/{some api}

-## API
+### API

- * /swagger/index.html - Used to serve the swagger UI content.
+ * /swagger/* - Used to serve the static content from priv/www/swagger

+ * /assets/* - Used to serve static content from priv/www/assets

- * /api - Used to return a list of all other API serviced.
+ * /api - Used to return a list of all other APIs serviced

+ * /* - Used to serve content from priv/www/index.html

+ * /api/ - Also loads swagger UI

+### Using the UI

+ * Point the browser to localhost:32773 to load the dashboard.

+ * Point the browser to localhost:32773/swagger/index.html to load the swagger UI.

+### Configurations

+Server and servlet configurations are stored in a key-value format in [config.properties](https://github.com/vmwathena/helen/blob/jmc-java-helen/config.properties).
+Note : Helen needs to be restarted if any changes are made to the config.properties file.